cityofaustin/joplin/README.md

 HARD_REBUILD="on" ./scripts/serve-local.sh
 ```
   - `LOAD_DATA="on"` can also be used with `HARD_REBUILD="on"`
+  - It takes 90 seconds to do a HARD_REBUILD.
   - If worse comes to worse, you can always delete your local joplin docker images with `docker rmi`.

 **Run with custom smuggler data**